Strong families, safe communities

-As a proud Canadian energy company, we celebrated Canada’s 150th birthday by investing over $200,000 in 22 libraries and 19 Aboriginal communities across our operating areas.
-Our investments in local libraries align with our commitment to literacy, while our investments in Aboriginal communities acknowledge the diversity of our country, and help strengthen and celebrate Aboriginal culture.
+As a proud Canadian energy company, we celebrated Canada’s 150th birthday by investing over $200,000 in 22 libraries and 19 Indigenous communities across our operating areas.
+Our investments in local libraries align with our commitment to literacy, while our investments in Indigenous communities acknowledge the diversity of our country, and help strengthen and celebrate Indigenous culture.

 To learn more, visit Canada 150 Initiative website.